tloen/ericjwang/_posts/2019-03-07-whats-Kikofri.md

 ---
 title:          "What's Kikofri?"
-description:    "Short description of Kikofri"
+description:    "This is the only real post out of all of the example posts.
+A description of Kikofri."
+date:           2019-07-01
+permalink:      /ofri
 layout: post
-permalink:      /ofri
 tag: Kikofri
 ---